 There’s a common misconception that if you're young, don't have many assets, or don't have any family members, you don't need an estate plan.
 This problem is worsened by the fact that many people don't know what a complete estate plan entails, and that it comprises more than a will.
 As a result, more than 50% of Americans lack fundamental estate planning documents.

-The truth is that protecting your assets and legacy is critical, and the decisions you make—and the documents in your estate plan—can make all the difference in ensuring that your wishes are upheld with minimal costs in terms of court fees, taxes, and other assorted charges.
+The truth is that protecting your assets and legacy is critical for the future of your finances throughout your entire life, and the decisions you make—and the documents in your estate plan—can make all the difference in ensuring that your wishes are upheld with minimal costs in terms of court fees, taxes, and other assorted charges.

 We've assembled the estate planning checklist below to help address the key components of a well-structured estate plan.
 While these are the fundamental parts of an estate plan, it may also be beneficial to consult with a trusted professional to build a plan based on the size and complexity of your estate.